bessagroup/f3dasm/docs/source/rst_doc_files/classes/workflow/hydra.rst

 * It imports the necessary modules (`f3dasm`, `hydra`) and the `my_function` from `my_script.py`.
 * Inside `main.py` script defines a :code:`main` function decorated with :code:`@hydra.main`, which reads the configuration from :code:`config.yaml`.
-* Within the :code:`main` function, we instantiate the :class:`~f3dasm.design.domain.Domain`, sample from the :class:`~f3dasm.sampling.latinhypercube.LatinHypercube` sampler , and executes the data generation function (`my_function`) using the :meth:`~f3dasm.design.experimentdata.Experiment.run` method with the specified execution mode.
+* Within the :code:`main` function, we instantiate the :class:`~f3dasm.design.domain.Domain`, sample from the Lating Hypercube sampler , and executes the data generation function (`my_function`) using the :meth:`~f3dasm.design.experimentdata.Experiment.run` method with the specified execution mode.